DataHiveDevelopment/Laravel-Introspection/readme.md

 introspection_client_secret=
 ```

-The introspection endpoint currently only supports authentication via `Bearer` token via Client Credentials.
-Generate client credentials using `php artisan passport:client --client` on your Passport server and enter the details into your `.env` file under the `introspection_client_id` and `introspection_client_secret`.
+The introspection endpoint currently only supports authentication via `Bearer` token by means of the Client Credentials grant.
+Generate a client credentials OAuth client using `php artisan passport:client --client` on your Passport server and enter the details into your `.env` file under the `introspection_client_id` and `introspection_client_secret`.

 The `introspection_token_scopes` option should be a quoted, space separated list of scopes you want your introspection client to use.
 If not defined, a wildcard scope, `*`, will be used.